 Schools / Teachers

 Think Differently can be tailored to meet the individual needs of your school and/or particular year groups.
-It can be delivered to the whole school via an assembly, to specific year groups or to a small group of targeted individuals who may already be experimenting with drugs and alcohol or a risk of using drugs and alcohol.
-Our funding also enables us to offer an additional follow up day with a member of the Kenward in the Community team to offer further group/one to one work with individuals.
+It can be delivered to the whole school via an assembly, to specific year groups, to a small group of targeted individuals who may be at risk of alcohol and substance misuse.

 If you would like to discuss our Think Differently programme attending your school, or have any other questions relating to drugs and alcohol, please do get in touch with me using the details below.

 We look forward to working with you and your school to deliver valuable drug and alcohol education and awareness to your pupils.

 99% of teachers have rated Think Differently either 'excellent' or really good'

 88% of young people have rated Think Differently as 'excellent', 'really good' or 'good'